The Daily Mile At Home

 The #DailyMileAtHome Challenges

 Throughout the year, The Daily Mile will prepare fun, educational, family-friendly challenges that you can do at home to stay active and healthy!
+We love seeing your #DailyMileAtHome photos and videos on social media, so be sure use the hashtag above and follow us on Facebook, Twitter, and Instagram.

 See below for a list of our past challenges, and check back soon for new challenges each season!